Request a Rep Icon

 Chart comparing reduction of GdE lesions and new/enlarging T2 lesions between SUNBEAM and RADIANCE trials Chart comparing reduction of GdE lesions and new/enlarging T2 lesions between SUNBEAM and RADIANCE trials

-Statistical significance was not reached for the pooled CDP.
+Statistical significance was not reached for pooled CDP in pivotal trials.1

 Compelling Efficacy